latelan/aws-health-aware/README.md

 2. On the left hand side, **click** *Event buses*.
 3. Under *Custom event* bus **click** *Create event bus*
 4. Give your Event bus a name and **click** *Create*.
 5. For the deployment we will need the *Name* of the Event bus **(not the ARN, e.g. aha-eb01)**.

 # Deployment Options

 ## CloudFormation
-There are 3 available ways to deploy AHA, all are done via the same CloudFormation template to make deployment as easy as possible.
+There are 4 available ways to deploy AHA, all are done via the same CloudFormation template to make deployment as easy as possible.

-The 3 deployment methods for AHA are:
+The 4 deployment methods for AHA are:

 1. [**AHA for users WITHOUT AWS Organizations**](#aha-without-aws-organizations-using-cloudformation): Users NOT using AWS Organizations.
 2. [**AHA for users WITH AWS Organizations (Management Account)**](#aha-with-aws-organizations-on-management-account-using-cloudformation): Users who ARE using AWS Organizations and deploying in the top-level management account.
 3. [**AHA for users WITH AWS Organizations (Member Account)**](#aha-with-aws-organizations-on-member-account-using-cloudformation): Users who ARE using AWS Organizations and deploying in a member account in the organization to assume a role in the top-level management account.
+4. [**AHA for users WITH AWS Organizations WITHOUT assuming a role to the top-level management account (Member Account)**](AHA WITH AWS Organizations on Member Account WITH assuming a role to other account using CloudFormation): Users who ARE using AWS Organizations but with no permission to setup a role in the top-level management account, and deploying in a member account in the organization to assume a role in other member account.

 ## AHA Without AWS Organizations using CloudFormation